-For Seventh-day Adventists, the Bible forms the foundation for all they believe and teach.
-The Bible is also the final authority on all issues relating to morals, doctrine, salvation, and the very nature and purpose of life itself (Isaiah 8:20).
+The Bible forms the foundation for all that Seventh-day Adventists believe and teach.
+It reveals God to us and is our final authority on all issues relating to morals, doctrine, salvation, and the very nature and purpose of life itself (Isaiah 8:20).

-In fact, it was in-depth Bible study that spurred the Advent Movement, which later became the Seventh-day Adventist Church.
+In fact, it was in-depth Bible study that spurred the Advent Movement that later became the Seventh-day Adventist Church.

-This page explains how Adventists prioritize the Bible and apply the Scripture within.
-It will cover:
+This page explains how Adventists prioritize the Bible and apply the Scriptures within.
+It’ll cover:

-- Why the Bible is the Word of God
+How is the Bible the Word of God?

 The Holy Scriptures are the supreme, authoritative, and the infallible revelation of His will.